SpringTech-Studios/SpringAI/README.md

 # SpringAI
 SpringAI was made for use in SisijaFight game.
+But can be used for other Purposes too.
+It will be based on LLAmaCpp
 ## What is SpringAI?
-SpringAI is a FLOSS language model made from scratch
+SpringAI is a FLOSS language model made to use with LLamaCpp

     SpringAI, FLOSS language model
     Copyright (C) 2024  AnatoliyLI and Lulu-Games